-How can you make sustainable choices with cards and wrapping paper?
+How can you make sustainable choices with Christmas cards and wrapping paper?

 - Send e-cards to friends and family instead of paper cards and donate the money saved to charity.

-- Stop wrapping presents in paper and switch to fabric instead (like these reusable cotton fabric wraps), or use reusable paper gift bags, newspapers, magazines or recycled brown paper.
+- Stop wrapping presents in paper all together and switch to fabric instead (like these reusable cotton fabric wraps), or use reusable paper gift bags, newspapers, magazines or recycled brown paper.

-- If you can’t imagine Christmas without the paper wrapping, choose recycled paper.
-Avoid the glittery, shiny stuff because it’s full of microplastics that can’t be recycled.
-The same goes for cards.
+- If you can't imagine Christmas without the paper wrapping, choose recycled paper.
+Avoid the glittery, shiny stuff because it's full of microplastics that can't be recycled.
+Most supermarkets now offer fully recyclable wrapping paper, the same goes for cards.

 - Take a look at First Mile's Cut the Wrap campaign that encourages people to make more sustainable wrapping choices.

 In the UK the average family throws away the equivalent of four million Christmas dinners.
-As well as being bad for our pockets, this is really bad for our planet.
+As well as being bad for our pockets, this Christmas waste is really bad for our planet.

-What can you do to avoid food waste at Christmas?
+What can you do to avoid Christmas food waste?